I-M-Iqbal/I-M-Iqbal.github.io/content/blog/strict-liability-terrorism-offences-in-the-terrorism-act-2000.md

 A person convicted of a S.58 offence can be sentenced to up to 15 years in prison.

 S.58 does not mention the mens rea (mental state) of the accused.
 The words intention, reckless, negligent, all terms that allude to the mental state of the accused are absent from the definition of these offences.
-Effectively this means all the CPS (Crown Prosecution Service) has to prove is that the accused commited the act itself.
+Effectively this means all the CPS (Crown Prosecution Service) has to prove is that the accused committed the act itself.
 Generally, the less elements the CPS has to prove, the easier it is to obtain a conviction.
 This is a classic examples of a strict liability offence.

 But beyond this offence being comparatively easy to prove when compared to other criminal offences, why are these is it problematic?

 ## S.58 as a precursor offence:

 S.58 prohibits conduct without an mens rea element.
-Essentially the conduct is unlawful regardless of whether a full intention to commit an act of terrorism has solified.
+Essentially the conduct is unlawful regardless of whether a full intention to commit an act of terrorism has solidified.
 It is essentially assuming terrorism is such a grave threat that society as a whole may wish to prohibit it so early in the timeline of an act of terrorism, in the very early planning stages.
 This is an attempt to manage risk of terrorism rather than prohibit harm therefore it is not in keeping with the majority of criminal law which aims to prohibit harm to others.

 So the question is can you characterise collecting or possessing information in circumstances that violate S.58 as a harm warranting the intervention of the criminal law?